MrPrimate/ddb-importer/FAQ.md

 ### Dream

 - the importer will offer you "regular" or "effects" driven approach

-## I want to prevent DDB Importer overwriting a thing on my character sheet!

-There are two main options available:

-1) Click on the feature/item/spell/etc and click the DDB Icon in the title bar, select the "Ignore this item when importing the character".
-2) Add a copy of the feature/item/spell/etc to the DDB Overrides compendium, and on the Advanced tab of the character importer screen select "Replace Items using those in your Override compendium".

 ## How can I share content between my worlds in Foundry?